Kunalshakya/Advice-Generator-App/README.md

-# Frontend Mentor - Advice generator app solution
+# Advice generator app solution

 This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.